UWPCE-PythonCert/ProgrammingInPython/source/topics/01-setting_up/github_classroom.rst

 Note that the commit message should be replaced with something descriptive of what that commit includes ("added new functionality", "fixed floating point error", "ready for review", etc.) that will later help you remember what that particular commit was about.

 .. note:: If you omit the message, git will bring up a text editor to let you write one.
-If you have not configured git to use another editor, it will be "vi", an venerable old Unix editor that is a real challenge for some.
-To get out of vi, hit the >escape> key, the a colon and an x: ``:x``.
+If you have not configured git to use another editor, it will be "vi", a venerable old Unix editor that is a real challenge for some.
+To get out of vi, hit the <escape> key, the a colon and an x: ``:x``.
 You can configure git to use an editor you are familiar with.
 See: :ref:`install_nano_win` for how to do that on Windows.

 After every change to the file, you will need to "commit" the changes.
 Keep in mind that git will not commit all the changes you have made, only the ones that are "staged for commit".
 You can stage them with the ``git add`` command again.
 So ``add`` means either "add this file" or "stage this file for committing", depending on whether it's already been added or not.